Truman Hudson, Jr.

 - Urban/Metropolitan Education

-Hudson is interested in exploring students' voices and perspectives in school reform efforts; diversity, equity, access and inclusion in k-20; and the human capital argument specific to underrepresented populations.
+Hudson is interested in exploring students' voices and perspectives in school reform efforts; diversity, equity, access and inclusion in k-20; health equity; and the human capital argument specific to underrepresented populations.

 Hudson co-designed the inaugural courses for LGBTQ+ Studies and Education Initiative in the Division of Teacher Education at Wayne State University.